aviatorRHK/rpiForth/README.md

 I am using .S for include files and have set Eclipse to recognize both .s and .S files.
 This way, Eclipse will function the same way on both files.
 Roland
+20130326 -- Continuing to make progress with sdmmc.S.
+I moved a copy of my makefile to the rpiboot folder.
+Note I changed a few things.
+I chanaged the source file to git and added some switches to $(LIST) for trouble shooting.
+Roland